-2 I think the assumption was made at that point in time Α. 3 that if the admin processes were sorted out that would contain the system and keep the patients safe.
-Knowina 4 5 what we know now and given, I think, how far we have 11:15 6 come in terms of the development of our governance 7 processes and the information that's available to us 8 that wouldn't have been available then.
-I wouldn't have been making those decisions.
-I don't think other 9 people would have been either.
+1 patients were safe?
+2 I think the assumption was made at that point in time Α. that if the admin processes were sorted out that would 3 4 contain the system and keep the patients safe.
+Knowing 5 what we know now and given, I think, how far we have 11:15 come in terms of the development of our governance 6 7 processes and the information that's available to us that wouldn't have been available then, I wouldn't have 8 9 been making those decisions.
+I don't think other people would have been either.
 I think we would have 10 11.16 11 taken a different approach.

-- 12 98 The information that was available then, either through Q. 13 asking or through questioning other staff who had 14 corporate memory, was a series of historic attempts to deal with Mr. O'Brien and his inability or reluctance 15 11:16 16 or resistance to adopt suggestions to improve his 17 practice and his administration.
-It had been going on 18 for years.
+12 98 The information that was available then, either through Q. 13 asking or through questioning other staff who had corporate memory, was a series of historic attempts to 14 deal with Mr. O'Brien and his inability or reluctance 15 11:16 16 or resistance to adopt suggestions to improve his practice and his administration.
+It had been going on 17 18 for years.
 No one ever said to Mr. O'Brien, we have tried this before with Mr. O'Brien and it seems to make 19 20 some small difference and then it falls by the wayside.
-11:16 No one ever said, anything we tried before hasn't been 21 effective?
-22 - In fact, it was a bit different from that.
-23 NO. What Α. 24 I gradually learned over a period of time, and some of 25 it came to light in the discussions with the Urology 11.17 Oversight Group with the Department of Health was there 26 27 had been prior knowledge of Mr. O'Brien.
-Right?
-Right back to 2009/2010 where there had been concerns about 28 29 antibiotic prescribing and cystectomy, and other

-1 aspects, the narrative I was picking up at that point 2 in time was there certainly had been difficulties in 3 the past, but when they put systems and processes in place to manage it, actually the problem had 4 5 disappeared or certainly been managed.
-11:17 6 99 Q. Who told you that?
-Who assured you previous attempts 7 had been successful?
-8 That was some of the discussion that came through in Α. relation to conversations that I would have had on the 9 way around.
+11:16 21 No one ever said, anything we tried before hasn't been effective?
+22 In fact, it was a bit different from that.
+23 NO. Α. What aspects, the narrative I was picking up at that point 1 2 in time was there certainly had been difficulties in 3 the past, but when they put systems and processes in place to manage it, actually the problem had 4 5 disappeared or certainly been managed.
+11:17 Who told you that?
+Who assured you previous attempts 6 99 Q. 7 had been successful?
+8 That was some of the discussion that came through in Α. 9 relation to conversations that I would have had on the way around.
 Mr. Haynes was in the same position as me.
-10 11.17 11 He started in the Trust around 2014/2015, so he didn't 12 have all that memory from the past in relation to what 13 had gone on.
-But when we got to, I think, the summer 14 of 2020, and then beyond that particularly, as I say, 15 with the Departmental meetings, some of that came 11:18 16 through then with discussions from the PHA and the 17 Department.
-In the past they had had some awareness, 18 particularly in relation to antibiotic prescribing and 19 cystectomy there had been previous difficulties.
-You had Head of Service Martina Corrigan from 2009, did 11:18 20 100 Q. she never tell you that previous attempts had been 21 22 unsuccessful?
-She had been directly involved in a lot 23 of this in different guises of trying to find 24 a solution.
+10 11:17 11 He started in the Trust around 2014/2015, so he didn't 12 have all that memory from the past in relation to what 13 had gone on.
+But when we got to, I think, the summer of 2020, and then beyond that particularly, as I say, 14 with the Departmental meetings, some of that came 15 11:18 16 through then with discussions from the PHA and the In the past they had had some awareness, 17 Department.
+18 particularly in relation to antibiotic prescribing and 19 cystectomy there had been previous difficulties.
+20 You had Head of Service Martina Corrigan from 2009, did 11:18 100 Q. she never tell you that previous attempts had been 21 22 unsuccessful?
+She had been directly involved in a lot of this in different guises of trying to find 23 24 a solution.
 Did she never say to you, it hasn't worked 25 in the past.
 That action plan is really just asking 11:18 him to do what everyone does, and it will slip.
 26 Did 27 she never indicate that or suggest that would happen?
-When I found out from PHA Department and other places 28 Α. 29 there had been the previous concerns, the conversations
+When I found out from PHA Department and other places 28 Α. there had been the previous concerns, the conversations 29